junxit/us-congress-bills-111/metadata.md

 - 2010-04-13 — Placed on the Union Calendar, Calendar No. 265.
 - 2010-04-13 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-462.
 - 2010-04-13 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-462.
+- 2010-04-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-04-14 — Considered as unfinished business. (consideration: CR H2552-2553)
+- 2010-04-14 — Considered under suspension of the rules. (consideration: CR H2525-2530)
+- 2010-04-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3125.
+- 2010-04-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-04-14 — Mr. Boucher moved to suspend the rules and pass the bill, as amended.
+- 2010-04-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 18 (Roll no. 201). (text: CR H2525-2526)
+- 2010-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 18 (Roll no. 201).(text: CR H2525-2526)